 This question isn’t as daft as it sounds.
 Chamonix sits in the Haute-Savoie region of France, nestled under the slopes of the Mont Blanc massif that straddles France, Italy and Switzerland.
 The summit is actually in the commune of neighbouring town Saint Gervais les Bains and has one foot in France and the other in Italy.
 Most people however, who want to see or actually climb Mont Blanc do so from the Chamonix Valley.

-Despite being in France, most people who visit Chamonix arrive via Switzerland, with Geneva airport being the closest international airport by far.
+Despite being in France, most people who visit Chamonix arrive via Switzerland, with Geneva airport being the closest international airport.
 Equidistant, in France and Italy respectively are Lyon and Milan airports at around two hours’ drive each.

 Head along the twisting road up and over the Col des Montets and you’ll arrive at Vallorcine.
 This hidden gem of the Chamonix Valley is in the heart of the Aiguilles Rouges nature reserve and Berard valley, just 4km from the border with Switzerland.